-KlustaWin is a Windows implementation of the program KlustaKwik (v1.6), which is written by Ken Harris (Rutgers University, USA).
+KlustaWin is a Windows implementation of the program KlustaKwik, which was written by Ken Harris (Rutgers University, USA).
 KlustaWin is written by Bill Heitler, University of St Andrews, UK.

 KlustaKwik is described as follows: